actuallyReallyAlex/mega-card/README.md

-# cool-card
+# mega-card
-A cool card React component.
+A card React component.